Lectures on LHC Physics: QCD

 The poles in $1/\epsilon$ will cancel with the universal \underline{counter terms} once we renormalize the theory.
 Counter terms we include by shifting parameters in the Lagrangian and the leading order matrix element.
 They cancel the poles in the combined leading order and virtual one-loop prediction

 The dots indicate higher orders in $\alpha_s$, for example absorbing the $\delta g$ corrections in the leading order and virtual interference.
-As we can see in Eq.(\ref{eq:renorm}) the counter terms do not come with a factor $\mu_R^{2 \epsilon}$ in front.
+As we can see in Eq.\eqref{eq:renorm} the counter terms do not come with a factor $\mu_R^{2 \epsilon}$ in front.
 Therefore, while the poles $1/\epsilon$ cancel just fine, the scale factor $\mu_R^{2 \epsilon}$ will not be matched between the actual ultraviolet divergence and the counter term.

-We can keep track of the renormalization scale best by expanding the prefactor of the regularized but not yet renormalized integral in Eq.(\ref{eq:uv_poles}) in a Taylor series in $\epsilon$, no question asked about convergence radii
+We can keep track of the renormalization scale best by expanding the prefactor of the regularized but not yet renormalized integral in Eq.\eqref{eq:uv_poles} in a Taylor series in $\epsilon$, no question asked about convergence radii

-In the last step we have by hand corrected for the fact that $\log \mu_R^2$ with a mass dimension inside the logarithm cannot appear in our calculations.
-From somewhere else in our calculation the scale dependence logarithm will be matched with a $\log M^2$ where $M^2$ is the typical mass or energy scale in our process.
+In the last step we correct by hand for the fact that $\log \mu_R^2$ with a mass dimension inside the logarithm cannot appear in our calculations.
+From somewhere else in our calculation the logarithm will be matched with a $\log M^2$ where $M^2$ is the typical mass or energy scale in our process.
 This little argument shows that also in dimensional regularization we introduce a mass scale $\mu_R$ which appears as $\log (\mu_R^2/M^2)$ in the renormalized expression for our observables.
-There is no way of removing ultraviolet divergences without introducing the renormalization scale if we keep track of the mass dimensions of our regularized result.
+There is no way of removing ultraviolet divergences without introducing some kind of renormalization scale.

-In Eq.(\ref{eq:qcd_mu_taylor}) there appear two contributions to a given observable, the expected $C_0$ and the renormalization induced $C_{-1}$.
+In Eq.\eqref{eq:qcd_mu_taylor} there appear two contributions to a given observable, the expected $C_0$ and the renormalization--induced $C_{-1}$.
 Because the factors $C_{-1}$ are linked to the counter terms in the theory we can often guess them without actually computing the loop integral, which is very useful in cases where they numerically dominate.